What is Preserved Superannuation?

 Once you reach your preservation age, which is between fifty-five and sixty years old, depending on when you were born, you can access your super as long as you are permanently retired.

-- Preserved benefits are all of the contributions you have made, or made on your behalf, and all earnings since 30 June 1999.
+are all of the contributions you have made, or made on your behalf, and all earnings since 30 June 1999.
 You may only access these benefits if certain conditions are met, and are subject to cashing restrictions.

-- You then have restricted non-preserved benefits which are made up of employment-related contributions made before 1 July 1999.
+which are made up of employment-related contributions made before 1 July 1999.
 These also have conditions to be met before you are allowed to receive this money.

-- Then, you have unrestricted non-preserved benefits.
 You are able to request this money at any time without restrictions.

 Super can be confusing, so you may want to talk to someone to understand how and when you can access your retirement savings.
 Don’t hesitate to contact us to find out more and ensure that you are ready for your future.